 A Timeline of Australian Food:Mutton to Masterchef chronicles 150 years of Australian food, beginning with the first Australian cookbook in the 1860s and ending in 2010 with the game-changing cooking show, MasterChef.
-It will be in bookstores in December 2017.
+It’s available in bookstores and online now.

 You won’t find a Macca’s, KFC or Pizza Hut.
 The nearest equivalent for an evening takeaway on King Island is the bakery’s fresh-made pizza – and they only do it on Friday nights.
 It’s that kind of place.